hlandau/ncdocs/domain-names.md

     one or more DNS resource records of type "AAAA", and is semantically equivalent to that set of resource records.

-    The value for this item shall be one of the following forms:
+    The value for this item SHALL be one of the following forms:

     - An array of zero or more strings.
-Each such string shall contain an IPv6 address in the text form as specified by RFC 4291.
+Each such string SHALL contain an IPv6 address in the text form as specified by RFC 4291.
 Each address SHOULD be encoded as compactly as possible.
 The alternative form which represents the last 32 bits of the address in the IPv4 dotted decimal format MAY be used.
-No whitespace shall be used.
+Whitespace SHALL NOT be used.

       This is the canonical form.
 If a canonical representation of IPv6 addresses is required, use the form specified in RFC 5952.

     - A string.
-Where this form is encountered, it shall be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.
+Where this form is encountered, it SHALL be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.